 (Megan Schaible’s presentation not available)

-Methodology of the digitalisation workshop
+Methodology of the workshop on digitalisation

 As an intellectual output of the event we have produced a description of the methodology used in the workshop.
 The aim of the methodology is to encourage participants to take up the methods and outcomes and transfer them in their home organization, as well as support other organisations to run similar workshops in their own contexts.
 Even if the whole concept can’t be applied, some of the change-oriented methods could be used.